cahnory/jQuery.easyPlug/README.md

 EasyPlug simplify jQuery plugin authoring.

-Plugin creation only requires a definition object described below.
-**All jQuery related stuff is done for you**.
+Plugin creation only requires a definition object described below. **All jQuery related stuff is done for you**.

 While it's quicker to edit it pushes conventions over all *easyPlugged* plugins.

-It allows you to define a jQuery plugin with a single manifest object like this :

 # How it works?